 What Are Acrylic Nails?

-Acrylic nails are done with a mix of liquid and powder monomer that’s rounded into a ball of dough, shaped onto your nails with a brush, and air-dried.
+Acrylic nails are done with a mix of liquid and powder monomeri XA molecule that in conjunction with acrylic powder (polymer) forms a bond to fashion a solid structure that becomes the artificial nail. that’s rounded into a ball of dough, shaped onto your nails with a brush, and air-dried.
 When you’re getting acrylics, the nail technician usually fashions them into tips to achieve a more natural look.
-After this, each nail is shaped and painted with polish.
+After this, each nail is shaped into your preferred nail shape (almond, round, ballerina, or stiletto are the most popular shapes) and painted with polish.
+The nail technician may use regular or gel polish.
+They often prefer gel polish as it goes well with acrylic nails and stays put for at least 4 weeks with ease.
 If you want more length or are looking to change the shape of your nails, acrylics are ideal for you.

 - Uniformity in length and shape

 - Long-lasting (they stay for 4 weeks)